 — Herbie Hancock

-Certainly preservationist, definitely a provocateur, but mostly a divine trumpeter.
+Certainly a preservationist, definitely a provocateur, but mostly a divine trumpeter.
 Nicholas Payton is the savior of archaic pop.

 Nicholas Payton: trumpet; Reuben Rogers: bass; Adonis Rose: drums; Anthony Wonsey: piano; Tim Warfield: tenor saxophone.